 Naples and Rome Train Stations

 Napoli Centrale is Naples' biggest train station, and it's on Piazza Garibaldi which is a main hub for city and regional buses.
-There's also a Metro (subway) station connected to Centrale called Napoli Piazza Garibaldi.
-The area around the station is decidedly unappealing, so it's a good idea to know where you're going when you walk out of the station itself—whether that's a specific bus line or the taxi queue.
+There is also a Metro station connected to Napoli Centrale, called Napoli Piazza Garibaldi.
+Make sure to be prepared ahead of time, so that you know where you are going once outside of the station, or which bus or taxi to take.

 Roma Termini is the city's largest station, and also a major transportation hub within Rome.
-Many bus lines stop right outside the station, and there is a Metro (subway) station inside Termini, too.
-Roma Tiburtina is also connected to the city's Metro, and is also served by a number of city buses
+Many bus lines stop right outside the station, and there is a Metro station inside Termini.
+Roma Tiburtina is also connected to the city's Metro line, and is also served by a number of city buses.

 See below for details on traveling from Naples to Rome by train.